When and Where to View the Best Fall Foliage in PA

 Rothrock State Park | Credit @justin_herrold via IG

-Situated in the heart of Pennsylvania, the Rothrock State Forest has almost countless areas to view autumn colors, including the Seven Mountains area, the shores of Raystown Lake, and on its nearly 300 miles of hiking trails.
+Situated in the heart of Pennsylvania, the Rothrock State Forest has almost countless areas to view autumn colors, including the Seven Mountains area, the shores of Raystown Lake, and its nearly 300 miles of hiking trails.

 For the best views: Alan Seeger Natural Area has some of the oldest trees in the state, while the overlook at the summit of Tussey Mountain pairs views of the nearby Penn State University with dazzling fall panoramas.